bohanjun/Cppp-IDE/README.md

 - Of course, you can choose your compiler.
 You can choose between g++, gcc and clang.
 You can also set the compiler to "python", "swift" or other compilers, but that is not recommended.

 ## Update Log
-### 2020.7 Version 2.0.3 (207203)
+### 2020.7 Version 2.1.0 (207210)
 - Adapt macOS 11.0 Big Sur
+- New User Interface
-- More stable
+- More Stable
+- Add Code Completion and realtime diagnostic
-- Bug fixes and improvements
+- Bug Fixes and Improvements

 ### 2020.6 Version 2.0.2 (206202)
-- Add Check Update function
+- Add Check Update Function
-- Support code font customizing
+- Support Code Font Customizing
-- Mark error lines
+- Mark Error Lines after Compiling
-- Bug fixes and improvements
+- Bug Fixes and Improvements

 ### 2020.6 Version 2.0.1 (206201)
-- Support "" and '' completion
+- Support "" and '' Completion
-- Add launch view
+- Add Launch View
-- Support creating a project directly
+- Support Creating a Project Directly
-- Add TEST function
+- Add TEST Function
-- Small UI changes
+- Small UI Changes
-- Much more stable
+- Much More Stable
-- Revert the line number feature
+- Revert the Line Number Feature
-- Bug fixes and improvements
+- Bug Fixes and Improvements

 ### 2020.5 Version 2.0.0 (205200)
 - Great changes have taken place.
 Discover them youselves!